sdgluck/sw-register/README.md

 <a href="http://badge.fury.io/js/sw-register"><img alt="npm version" src="https://badge.fury.io/js/sw-register.svg"></a>
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-Register or retrieve a Service Worker that controls the page.
+Register or retrieve a Service Worker that controls the page with ease...

+- Register a Service Worker with one call to `register(<options>)`
+- Get an existing Service Worker with one call to `register()`
-`sw-register` will always favour returning the active Service Worker over registering a new one.
+- Always favours returning the active Service Worker over registering a new one, which means you can put a call to `register(<options>)` with options in your init procedure and it will not try to re-register the worker.
+Saving you having to inspect `navigator.serviceWorker.ready` manually, etc.

 ## Import